 By Amy Gorin, MS, RDN

-This pomegranate chia breakfast pudding can easily be made vegan.
+This will be the tastiest chia seed pudding you've ever had!
+The pomegranate chia breakfast pudding can easily be made vegan.
 Whip up this chia seed breakfast today.
-It will be the tastiest chia seed pudding you've ever had!

 I love this time of year for many reasons.
 Having grown up in Florida, I look forward to boot and coat season even after ten-plus winters in the north.